By: Natasha Mashanovich, Senior Data Scientist at World Programming, UK

 Following exploratory data analysis (EDA), the data is treated in order to increase the quality.
 Data cleansing requires good business and data understanding so the data can be interpreted in the right way.
 This is an iterative process designed to remove irregularities and replacing, modifying or deleting these irregularities as appropriate.
 Two major issues with unclean data are missing values and outliers; both can heavily affect the model accuracy and careful intervention is therefore imperative.

-Before a decision is made on how to treat missing values, we need to understand the reason for missing data and understand distribution of missing data so we can categorise it as:
+Before a decision is made on how to treat missing values, we need to understand the reason for missing data and understand distribution of missing data so we can categorize it as:

 - Missing completely at random (MCAR);